Grandville, Michigan

 Grandville is a city in Kent County in the U.S. state of Michigan.
-The population was 15,378 at the 2010 census.
+The population was 16,083 according to the 2020 census.

 Grandville is just southwest of the city of Grand Rapids and is part of the Grand Rapids metropolitan area.
 It was first settled in 1833 and later incorporated as a city in 1933.

 History

 Settlement

 Anishinaabe peoples are indigenous to the Grand Rapids metropolitan area.
 Grandville was geographically an important place during the logging years in Michigan's history due to its location at the "river-bend" of the Grand River.
 It was important to have people there to make sure the logs did not jam up as the river turned north-west toward Grand Haven.

 Grandville was founded in 1833 and incorporated as a city in 1933.

 Recent history

 By the 1980s due to the growth of the Grand Rapids metropolitan area following the early 1980s recession in the United States, Grandville began to experience even more growth.
 In 1987, color measurement and manufacturer X-Rite established its headquarters in the city a year after it went public, soon becoming one of the fastest growing businesses in Michigan.

 In the 1990s, the city was being eyed for larger development.
-In 1990, developers had begun eyeing a development of a new mall near the intersection of 44th Street and Ivanrest and met with the city for approval.
-In 1999, construction of RiverTown Crossings, a mall with 1.25 million in storefronts, was finally completed.
+In 1990, developers explored the building of a new mall near the intersection of 44th Street and Ivanrest and eventually met with the city for approval.
+In 1999, construction was completed on RiverTown Crossings, a mall with just over 1.25 million square feet of retail space.

-Into the 2000s, Grandville experienced continued growth following the opening of Rivertown Crossings.
-Multiple restaurants and strip malls developed on Rivertown Parkway following the mall's construction.
-However, by the beginning of the Great Recession, X-Rite had moved its headquarters nearby to Kentwood in 2007.
+In the 2000s, Grandville experienced continued growth following the opening of Rivertown Crossings, including multiple restaurants and strip malls along Rivertown Parkway.
+It had grown to be one of the city's largest employers.
+However, by 2007, the beginning of the Great Recession, X-Rite had moved its headquarters nearby to Kentwood.

 A new fire station was constructed across the street from city hall at Prairie and Wilson in 2000 to make way for a new police station and hall of justice in 2003 next to city hall and a Kent District Library on Wilson Avenue.

-One of the city's largest employers is the Rivertown Crossings Mall.
-In 2013, two stores, Cabela's and Target, became anchors to a development on the previous Xrite site across from Rivertown Crossings.
-Following the recession into the 2010s, more development occurred in the city with a Cabela's and Target anchoring a development on the former X-Rite property in 2013.
-In 2016, a new apartment development called the Grand Castle that incorporated over 1 million square feet and 400 apartments into its design was constructed.
+In 2013, a Cabela's and Target anchored a new development on the former X-Rite property.
+In 2016, a 1 million+ square foot, 400 unit apartment development called the Grand Castle was constructed.

+In 2017, after arriving in Grand Rapids, then United States Vice President Mike Pence and his wife Karen made a visit for the annual Fourth of July ceremony and parade.
+Pence walked the traditional parade route of Wilson Avenue, from 44th Street to Chicago Drive.
+During the parade, citizens held signs in a peaceful protest.
+Pence tweeted after the visit thanking Grandville for the parade.
+Mayor Steve Maas responded with a letter.